 Less Common Engine Failure Causes

-So, here’s a few of the not so common underlying causes.
+So, here are a few of the not-so-common underlying causes.

 - Lack of oil – Faulty turbo charger oil seal starving the oil system.